bdavidxyz/chirpy/_drafts/2024-02-12-rails-7-authorization-with-pundit.md

 ```

 Good!
 Now open localhost:3000 and try to authenticate with the user that is inside seed.rb

+Now log out, and stop the local web server.

 ## Build 3 different pages